npgsql/npgsql/doc/security.md

 ## Logging in

-The simplest to log into PostgreSQL is by specifying a `Username` and a `Password` in your connection string.
+The simplest way to log into PostgreSQL is by specifying a `Username` and a `Password` in your connection string.
 Depending on how your PostgreSQL is configured (in the `pg_hba.conf` file), Npgsql will send the password in MD5 or in cleartext (not recommended).

 For documentation about all auth methods supported by PostgreSQL, [see this page](http://www.postgresql.org/docs/current/static/auth-methods.html).
-Note that Npgsql does not support logging in via Unix-domain sockets (auth method `local`).
+Note that Npgsql supports Unix-domain sockets (auth method `local`), simply set your `Host` parameter to the absolute path of your PostgreSQL socket directory, as configred in your `postgresql.conf`.

 ## Integrated Security (GSS/SSPI/Kerberos)